 People often wonder how long they will need to come to counselling for.
 It is entirely up to you, there are no constraints on the number or sessions that you have.
 Some people come to counselling for a few weeks while others prefer the support for longer.

-Daytime, evening and weekend appointments are available.
+Daytime and evening appointments are available.
 Both short term and long term counselling are available.